 - Be ready to provide two references (name, address, and telephone number).
-These should be people who have known you for at least one year (preferably relatives) who live at different addresses.
+These should be people who have known you for at least three years (preferably relatives) who live at different addresses.

 - Remember to always use your full legal name as it appears on your social security card.